uni-algo/uni-algo/doc/DRAFT.md

 **`cpp_uni_version.h`** - version (header-only)

-Provides information about the library version and Unicode version.
+Provides information about the library version and Unicode version.<br>
-Other modules always include this module.
+Other files always include this file.

 ---